 As the winter recedes, so do the crowds that throng Niseko for its dreamy powder snow.
 And in their wake, they leave behind a countryside that seems to slowly stretch out and rise from its winter slumber.
-The grinding sound of ski ploughs and the whir of ski lifts is replaced by melodious songs of summer breeze and chirping birds.
+The grinding sound of ski ploughs and the whir of ski lifts are replaced by melodious songs of summer breeze and chirping birds.
 The country blooms all around, unaware of its unpretentious innocent beauty yet not needing the crowds to confirm what it already knows.
 That Niseko is divine in the winters, but it is in summer that Niseko truly displays its mesmerising self.

 It is a step towards the unknown, but curiosity is well rewarded.
 If you truly want to explore the heart of the countryside, why not take a walk away from the beaten path and indulge yourself with these quirky offbeat activities instead?